michaelbrister/microk8s/README.md

 "/tmp/kubectl-edit-snu9z.yaml" 102L, 4077C
 ```

+## Create dashboard ingress
-# Now that we have the Kubernetes dashboard installed and we have the token ( or bypassed the need for the token ).
+Now that we have the Kubernetes dashboard installed and we have the token ( or bypassed the need for the token ).
 Let's create a kubernetes ingress so we can access the dashboard.
-# Create a ingress-dashboard.yaml yaml file
+Create a ingress-dashboard.yaml yaml file

 ```
 ---